SrinivasEsapalli/DevOps-complete/Git/Readme.md

 to add the content into the file
 ## git add Readmee.md(filename)
 saves the particular file in the staging area
-## git add .
-it saves all the available files in the staging area.

 ## git rm file name
 to remove a file